sujee/mongodb-atlas-vector-search/README.md

 ### Lab-4: RAG (Retrieval Augmentation Generation)

-Index PDF files and store in Atlas with embeddings, and ask questions about the documents using LLMs
+Index PDF files and store the index in Atlas with embeddings, and ask questions about the documents using LLMs

 [lab-4](lab-4-rag/README.md)